shilad/rec-work-22/docs/index.md

 * [Longqi Yang](https://ylongqi.com/), Microsoft Corporation, USA

+### Registration

+TBD

 ### Areas

-* Workplace personal assistants deliver nudges that improve worker productivity.
+* *Workplace personal assistants* deliver nudges that improve worker productivity.
-* Calendar applications suggest meeting slots for better time management.
+* *Calendar applications* suggest meeting slots for better time management.
-* Systems that suggest the best space configurations for hybrid work.
+* Systems that suggest the best *space configurations* for hybrid work.
-* Agents that route questions from information workers to experts in their organization.
+* Agents that *route questions* from information workers to experts in their organization.
-* Contact management, communication systems, and activity feeds in products such as Microsoft Teams, Slack, Meta Workplace, and Google Apps that are designed to positively shape internal relationships and community building.
+* *Contact management, communication systems, and activity feeds* in products such as Microsoft Teams, Slack, Meta Workplace, and Google Apps that are designed to positively shape internal relationships and community building.
-* Training and workforce development systems that understand the knowledge needed for individual growth and opportunities to deliver it.
+* *Training and workforce development systems* that understand the knowledge needed for individual growth and opportunities to deliver it.
-* Information seeking tools, such as those in the financial sector, that provide domain-specific real-time contextual information retrieval.
+* *Information seeking tools*, such as those in the financial sector, that provide domain-specific real-time contextual information retrieval.

 ### Program